** Checked for latest current info & best practises: 08 June 2026 –

 So this one stands for Import One-Stop Shop code.
 (Which sounds a pretty-lot more exciting that it really is IMHO 😆 )

-This is basically a VAT code, explaining to the customs office about eligibility of VAT, payable by the purchaser of that item.
+Amongst other things, it helps explain to the customs office about eligibility of VAT, payable by the purchaser of that item.

 If you’re not VAT registered (which is most maker-business owners), then the generous-folks at most seller platforms (Etsy, Folksy, NOTHS etc) let us use *their* IOSS so that the VAT payments are taken care of.